 SS: Finally, what should someone expect to hear when they hear you for the first time?

-Izzy: Melancholic lyrics with an uplifting groove.
-Honest lyrics and I think people will really get to know me when they listen to the lyrics.
+Izzy: Honest, melancholic lyrics with an uplifting groove.
+I think people will really get to know me when they listen to the lyrics.
 I want people to have a listen to it and see how they feel.
 I’m really excited to see the response!